Saim-Safdar/DevOps-Crash-Course/Students/contribution.md

 4. Troubleshoot common issues

 # Blogs I have written
-I have written one blogs as of the writing of this commit.
+I've written one blogs as of the writing of this commit.
 These can be found at medium.com and on the official Cloud Native Islamabad.

 ## 1. Optimize Your Workflow: Configuring Multiple GitHub Accounts on a Single Machine with SSH